 Click and print

 Download and print the conversation starters PDF before you visit the Museum.
 They can be used as they are or cut up and distributed amongst your group.
 The cards can be done in any order, and students can work individually or in small groups.
 No pens or pencils are needed.

 Tap and swipe

-Tap on an image below and use your mobile device to swipe through the pictures, prompts and map.
+Tap on an image below and use your mobile device to swipe through the questions and prompts.